Jan 23, 2023 · 7 min read

 There are two capabilities that we need to be able to do associative recall: memorize tokens over the entire sequence, and compare the current token to previous tokens.

-We can do memorization by creating an SSM with A\mathbf{A} being a diagonal matrix – similar to approaches like S4D or DSS.
+We can do memorization by creating an SSM with being a diagonal matrix – similar to approaches like S4D or DSS.

-To compare the current token to previous tokens, we create an SSM with A\mathbf{A} being a shift matrix – which in essence creates a state that stores the previous token.
+To compare the current token to previous tokens, we create an SSM with being a shift matrix – which in essence creates a state that stores the previous token.
 Then multiplicative interactions are all you need to do comparisons!
 This is a similar intuition to approaches like gated state spaces, but the shift SSM (which is not learnable by S4) is critical to do this comparison across the sequence.

 Lo and behold, our simple modifications let us solve associative recall!